ben9583/taco-bell-prices/README.md

 **Please ensure NodeJS v18 is installed on your system as is Git before starting.
 This project uses Yarn 2, please enable yarn with `corepack enable` before continuing.**

+**This project now uses Redis to store national pricing data.
+Please make sure you have Redis installed *and* that the service is up and running!**

 Run the following commands to get started:

 ```sh